heyanugrah/ImagePatternRecognition/README.md

 readIpr("encoded_image.imr", "decoded_image.jpg")
 ```

-# Encoding and Decoding Images with AnugrahIMRCode
+# Encoding and Decoding Images with IPRCode

 Learn how to use, a Python module for encoding and decoding images using IPR files.